-Bally Lidder is a chartered physiotherapist and an acupuncture practitioner, which means that you will receive the best blend of modern and traditional treatment, tailored to your individual needs.
+Bally Lidder is a chartered physiotherapist and an acupuncture practitioner, specialising in the treatment of Women’s Health.

 In 1993 when I graduated from Wolverhampton University as a Chartered Physiotherapist I worked in the NHS in the West Midlands for many years before moving into private practice.
 This enabled me to work in various hospital and clinic settings gaining extensive experience and training in the treatment of musculoskeletal pain, women’s health, sports injuries, posture and gait analysis meaning that you will get a thorough assessment and treatment aiming to alleviate pain and suffering but also looking at education and preventing further relapses.
 Since 2001 I have worked part time at Pinehill Hospital in Hitchin treating both musculoskeletal pain and Women’s Health conditions.